rianquinn/hypervisor/docs/Microkernel Syscall Specification.md

 The microkernel defines a "thread" the same way both Intel and AMD define a thread (i.e., a logical core).
 For example, some Intel CPUs have 4 cores and 8 threads when hyper-threading is enabled, or 4 cores and 4 threads when hyper-threading is disabled.
 Each logical core is given one "thread" and that thread always executes on that logical core.
 The microkernel defines these logical cores as physical processors (i.e., PP).

 The layout of the TLS block provided to each extension uses a scheme similar to the ELF TLS specification, but with some modifications.
 Unlike the ELF TLS specification, each TLS block is limited to two pages.
 The lower half of the page is dedicated to "thread_local" storage.
 The upper half is defined by this specification, and provides access to registers shared between the microkernel and the extension to improve performance.
 For example, access to a VM's general purpose registers is available from the TLS block.
 Each TLS register defined by this specific is an offset into the upper half of the TLS block (which can be located using the fs segment register on Intel/AMD).

+**IMPORTANT:**
+The general purpose registers are always accessible to an extension to read and write, but it is up to the extension to ensure the correct VPS state is being modified.
+Accesses to the TLS block modifies the active VPS only.
+For example, while an extension is executing its bootstrap handler, there is no active VPS, in which case any reads/writes to the general purpose registers from the TLS block will be lost.
+When an extension is executing from a VMExit handler, reads/writes to the general purpose registers from the TLS block are made to the VPS that generated the VMExit.
+If an extension then creates a VPS, the only way to modify the general purpose registers for the newly created VPS is through the read_reg/write_reg ABIs.
+Attempting to use the TLS block will modify the registers for the active VPS, not the newly created VPS.
+The only way to set a VPS to "active" is to use the run ABI, which on success does not return, meaning the extension has to wait for a VMExit before the newly create VPS's general purpose registers can be accessed from the TLS block.

+Although this seems overly complicated, this optimization works well for the majority of the VMExits an extension will have to handle, especially the VMExits that execute frequently as most of the time an extension will only be modifying the general purpose registers for the active VPS.

 ### 2.6.1.
 TLS Offsets